 Breathing devices that use air pressure to keep the airway open — such as continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP) devices — can help with upper airway obstructions and sleep apnea.
 Keeping your child's airway open can also help avoid low blood oxygen levels.

-- Addressing heart complications.
-Your child's doctor will want to watch closely for cardiovascular complications, such as high blood pressure, heart murmur and leaky heart valves.
+Your child's doctor will want to watch closely for cardiovascular complications, such as high blood pressure, a heart murmur and leaky heart valves.
 If your child has severe cardiovascular problems, your doctor may recommend surgery to replace heart valves.

 Surgery can repair hernias, but because of weakness in connective tissues, results usually aren't ideal.
 The procedure often needs to be repeated.
 One option is to manage your child's hernias with supportive trusses rather than surgery because of the risks of anesthesia and surgery.